DigitalMomentum/MetaMomentum/readme.md

-# Meta Momentum for Umbraco 8 & 9
+# Meta Momentum for Umbraco 8, 9 and 10

 #### A DataType to manage Search engine results (Title, Description & No Follow) /  open Graph / Twitter cards